MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/tailor-resources-lang-scale-contrast.md

 ---
-Description: This topic explains the general concept of qualifiers, how to use them, and the purpose of each of the qualifier names.
+description: This topic explains the general concept of qualifiers, how to use them, and the purpose of each of the qualifier names.
 title: Tailor your resources for language, scale, high contrast, and other qualifiers
 template: detail.hbs
 ms.date: 10/10/2017